sieve-project/sieve/docs/demo.md

 ```
 The controller immediatelly deletes the statefulset when seeing non-nil `deletionTimestamp` without checking the ownership of the statefulset in `prepareForDeletion`.

-Combining the `TIME TRAVEL DESC` and the `DEBUG SUGGESTION` from Sonar, the bug is identified:
+Combining the `TIME TRAVEL DESCRIPTION` and the `DEBUGGING SUGGESTION` from Sonar, the bug is identified:
-After the rabbitmq cluster gets recreated by `recreate-rabbitmq-cluster`, Sonar makes the controller time travel back to see the non-nil `deletionTimestamp` (caused by the previous rabbitmq cluster deletion).
+After the rabbitmq cluster gets recreated, Sonar makes the controller time travel back to see the non-nil `deletionTimestamp` (caused by the previous rabbitmq cluster deletion).
 Since the controller does not check statefuset ownership in `prepareForDeletion`, it immediately deletes the currently running statefulset as a reaction of seeing the stale `deletionTimestamp`.

 The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and has been fixed.